perk11/large-model-proxy/README.md

 If you're adding a new feature, implementing automated tests for it is going to be required to merge it.

+### How to run tests

+Both `large-model-proxy` and `test-server/test-server` must be built before running tests.

+We recommend using `make test`, which will ensure these are built before proceeding to run the tests in verbose mode.

 ## Contacts

 I review all the issues submitted on Github, including feature suggestions.